By Hilary Nangle

 Recommendations for the top sights, recreation, entertainment, hotels, and food in:

-- Southern Coast including Kittery, The Yorks, Ogunquit and Wells, The Kennebunks, and Old Orchard Beach Area
+- Southern Coast including Kittery, the Berwicks, the Yorks, Ogunquit and Wells, the Kennebunks, and Old Orchard Beach Area

 - Mid-Coast Region including Brunswick Area, Bath Area, Wiscasset Area, Boothbay Peninsula, and Pemaquid Region